The 2020 patient assistance grant program opens on March 1, 2020.

 The program does not cover medical co-pays, therapy costs, respite assistance or service animals.

-If the equipment or therapy you are interested in is not listed above or you are requesting more than 3 items, please contact us with more details on the requested item and we can review its eligibility.
+If the equipment you are interested in is not listed above or you are requesting more than 3 items, please contact us with more details on the requested item and we can review its eligibility.

 Our grant application period begins each year on March 1st, and we cannot accept applications prior to the start of each grant cycle.
 When funds are depleted for the year, the program will be closed until the next application cycle and notification will be placed on our website.
 Applications will be reviewed and approved on a first-come, first-served basis.
 An applicant may apply once per grant cycle with a yearly maximum of $1,500 and a life-time award maximum of $5,000.

 - Completed application